kingjr/decod_unseen_maintenance/README.md

 - `results` is where the scripts output their figures and tables.

-- `cloud` is a series of script to handle data download when the pipeline is run on a distant server (typically AWS)
+- `cloud` is a series of scripts to handle data download when the pipeline is run on a distant server (typically AWS)

 - `sandbox` is intended to ultimately disappear.